andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 * Flashback of the orphanage: Edea's identity is revealed.
 The sound file doesn't loop.

 `037-reet`:
-* Fire Cavern: the last two screens.
+* Fire Cavern: the last two fields.

 `038-soyo`:
 * Very start of the game, in the infirmary; it holds through Quistis' FMV.